 Customers requiring additional documentation, such as ATA Carnet, Dual-Use Declaration, or End-User Certificate, should request these in writing before dispatch.

-Where a part is subject to specific licensing requirements, NavitasChip may delay dispatch pending receipt of valid end-user information, an End-Use Statement, or, where required, a written license issued by the relevant authority.
+Where appropriate, NavitasChip carries out customer due-diligence and order review under applicable law, and may request end-use information or supporting documentation before dispatch.
+Where a part is subject to specific licensing requirements, NavitasChip may delay dispatch pending receipt of valid end-user information or, where required, an applicable license.
 Full export-control terms are documented in Terms & Conditions § 12.

-The above lists are updated frequently by their respective issuing authorities.
-Customers should verify current status before initiating any cross-border transaction.
-NavitasChip does not provide individualized sanctions advice; customers should consult qualified export-compliance counsel for specific guidance.
+Customers should verify the regulatory status applicable to their own transactions before initiating any cross-border purchase.
+NavitasChip does not provide individualized export or sanctions advice; customers should consult qualified compliance counsel for specific guidance.

 9. Packaging Standards